mkatalanos/ComPPare/examples/advanced_demo/1-custom_error_policy/README.md

     }
 }
 ```

-> Note: You can return a numerical value too.

 #### Option 2: Returning a Wrapper class of a "Streamable" type <!-- omit from toc -->

 The only advantage to use the wrapper to return is for colouring of the results.
 The values are coloured red if it fails.